ericnost/ericnost.github.io/index.md

 * Spacious campus with modern amenities in a vibrant community For additional details, please see [our website](https://geg.uoguelph.ca/graduate-programs).

 ## Webmapping and other programming projects
 ### Collaborative
 * [EDGI - Website Monitoring](https://github.com/edgi-govdata-archiving/web_monitoring_research) - Python-based analysis of changes to US federal environmental agency websites, 2016-2020
 * [EDGI - Environmental Enforcement Watch](https://github.com/edgi-govdata-archiving/Environmental-Enforcement-Watch) - Bringing people together to analyze publicly available data on how environmental protection laws are enforced and complied with (Python-based Jupyer Notebooks)
+* [EDGI - New Jersey Drinking Water Justice Tool](https://github.com/ericnost/NJ_SDWA_EEW) - A Streamlit based-tool for exploring drinking water justice in New Jersey
+* [gfw](https://github.com/ericnost/gfw/blob/master/gfw_analysis.ipynb) - Jupyter Notebook in R for analyzing Global Fishing Watch data
 * [HazMatMapper](https://github.com/uwcart/waste) - Collaborative D3.js project for telling stories about the North American hazardous waste trade
+* [IPCC](https://github.com/ericnost/IPCC) - Jupyter Notebook in Python for bibliometric analysis of papers cited in the Intergovernmental Panel on Climate Change's Sixth Asssessment Report
-* [LA_MasterPlan_Analysis](https://github.com/ericnost/LA_MasterPlan_Analysis) - Jupyter Notebook in R for analyzing the US state of Louisiana's Coastal Master Plan
+* [LA_MasterPlan_Analysis](https://github.com/ericnost/LA_MasterPlan_Analysis) - Jupyter Notebook in Python for analyzing the US state of Louisiana's Coastal Master Plan

 ### Personal
 * [Angular](https://github.com/ericnost/angular) - a demonstration of using Angular.js for mapping applications
 * [armchairgeographer](https://github.com/ericnost/armchairgeographer) - pulls random Flickr images from a specified set of coordinates, maps the area, and displays text randomly selected from a set of social theorists.
 * [cookbook](https://github.com/ericnost/cookbook) - draws from a Google Sheet of recipes and uses Angular.js for displaying them
-* [CTRL-F](https://github.com/ericnost/EDGI) - A set of Python add-ons to the Environmental Data and Governance Initiative's web monitoring project and Environmental Enforcement Watch projects.
 * [election 2016](https://github.com/ericnost/election2016) - a map of the 2016 US presidential election results
 * [Exploring ES](https://github.com/ericnost/Exploring-ES) - an experiment in mapping difference and change in ecosystem services
 * [Louisiana Land Loss](https://github.com/ericnost/landloss) - D3.js visualizations of coastal erosion in the US state of Louisiana